Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 confirmed by theory."

-epistemological signposts.
-No, we are in a jungle and find our way
+in science, with epistemological signposts.
+No, we are in a jungle and find

-is not so easy to talk about.
-Religious experience is highly intimate
+religion.
+And this is not so easy to talk about.
+Religious experience is

-before every calculation, try a simple physical argument (symmetry!
+make an estimate before every calculation, try a simple physical argument

-invariance! conservation!) before every derivation, guess the answer
+(symmetry! invariance! conservation!) before every derivation, guess the

-to every puzzle.
-Courage: no one else needs to know what the guess is.
+answer to every puzzle.
+Courage: no one else needs to know what the guess

 instinct.
 A wrong guess brings a refreshing surprise."

-in the Bible at 4004 B.C.; for a long time (even for some people today)
+genealogy given in the Bible at 4004 B.C.; for a long time (even for some

-this was accepted as "gospel truth."
-However, if you accept a miracle
+people today) this was accepted as "gospel truth."
+However, if you accept a

 scarcely more difficult for the Creator to create all of us sitting